Global high-mix volume high-speed PCBA manufacturer

 Moreover, selecting a double-sided assembly may result in an increased cost for your PCB assembly quote.
 This is because the process of putting the parts on both sides of the circuit board has to be done twice.
 Additionally, it requires additional solder stencil creation, SMT machine programming, and other tasks, which raises the cost of PCB assembly.

-Component Cost: Begin by determining the cost of individual components.
+Begin by determining the cost of individual components.
 For example, resistors ($0.1-$1), integrated circuits ($1-$10 per chip), connectors and switches ($0.10-$5 each).
 You can obtain this information from suppliers or distributors.
 Sum up the prices of all components required for the PCB assembly.

-Labor Costs: Calculate labor costs based on the time required for assembly.
+Calculate labor costs based on the time required for assembly.
 This depends on the complexity of the design and the assembly method used.
 When you opt for SMT assembly, the labor cost would be $15-$30 per hour.
 Similarly, if you go for specialized or prototype assembly, labor costs will range from $20-$50 per hour.
 Moreover, skilled technicians may charge higher hourly rates.

-Overhead Costs: Consider overhead costs, including rent for the assembly facility, utilities, maintenance, and equipment depreciation.
+Consider overhead costs, including rent for the assembly facility, utilities, maintenance, and equipment depreciation.
 These costs are typically spread across the total production volume and will charge you about 20% to 40% of the total cost.

-Materials: Account for the cost of materials such as the PCB substrate, solder paste, and any specialized materials required for the assembly.
+Account for the cost of materials such as the PCB substrate, solder paste, and any specialized materials required for the assembly.

-Testing and Inspection: Include the cost of testing and inspection equipment, labor, and necessary rework or repairs.
+Include the cost of testing and inspection equipment, labor, and necessary rework or repairs.
 The basic functional testing is $0.10-$2 per board.

-Quality Assurance: Factor in the cost of adhering to industry standards or certifications, which may involve additional testing and documentation.
+Factor in the cost of adhering to industry standards or certifications, which may involve additional testing and documentation.

-Volume: The number of PCBs being assembled affects costs.
+The number of PCBs being assembled affects costs.
 Economies of scale often apply, with larger production runs resulting in lower costs per unit.

 To put it simply, the overall PCB assembly cost (C) can be calculated using the following formula:

-C-Total Cost = Component Cost + Labor Cost + Overhead Cost + Materials Cost + Testing and Inspection Cost + Quality Assurance Cost
+C (Total Cost) = Component Cost + Labor Cost + Overhead Cost + Materials Cost + Testing and Inspection Cost + Quality Assurance Cost

 To estimate the cost per unit, divide the total cost (C) by the number of assembled PCBs.